 In the event your laptop or computer is stolen, please inform your school security officer and the Metropolitan Police Department (MPDC).
 You are required to file a report with the MPDC.
-If you are school based providers, please submit the police report to your school administration.
+If you are a school based provider, please submit the police report to your school administration.
 For centrally funded staff, please submit the police report to your manager.